-Home Energy Rebates (HOMES and HEAR Programs) (included in 2025 budget but contract pending)
+Home Energy Rebates (included in 2025 budget but contract pending)

-- Home Energy Rebates consist of the HOMES and HEAR programs, created under the Inflation Reduction Act. \$114M is allocated on a formula basis to Oregon Department of Energy (ODOE) for the two programs.
+- Home Energy Rebates consist of the HOMES and HEAR programs, created under the Inflation Reduction Act. \$114 million is allocated on a formula basis to Oregon Department of Energy (ODOE) for the two programs.
 ODOE has allocated \$60.5M to Energy Trust to deliver HOMES and HEAR within investor-owned utility service territory. - The HEAR program features prescriptive rebates for electric conservation and electrification measures.
-The HOMES program presents a "whole-home" fuel agnostic offer for projects achieving a minimum of 20% reduction of energy use from a customer-selected combination of measures. - Energy Trust is supporting ODOE's application process with USDOE, the timeline for executing a grant agreement between Energy Trust and ODOE is uncertain.
-The programs are generally expected to launch in late 2025, and Energy Trust is working with ODOE to clarify timelines.
+The HOMES program presents a "whole-home" fuel agnostic offer for projects achieving a minimum of 20% reduction of energy use from a customer-selected combination of measures. - Energy Trust is supporting ODOE's application process with USDOE, the timeline for executing a grant agreement between Energy Trust and ODOE is expected to be Q1 2025.
+The programs are generally expected to launch in early 2026, and Energy Trust is working with ODOE to clarify timelines.